ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 ---
-title: Allegrograph Configuration
+title: AllegroGraph Configuration
 layout: default
-description: Configuring your system to run Allegrograph
+description: Configuring your system to run AllegroGraph
 weight: 95
 status: Ready
 ---

-# Allegrograph Configuration
+# AllegroGraph Configuration

-These settings will configure your system to use Allegrograph RDF store as its backend.
+These settings will configure your system to use AllegroGraph RDF store as its backend.

-## Replacing 4store with Allegrograph
+## Replacing 4store with AllegroGraph

-Your {{site.opva}} can use either 4store or (new with version 3.0) Allegrograph as its RDF backend store.
+Your {{site.opva}} can use either 4store or (new with version 3.0) AllegroGraph as its RDF backend store.
 The 4store is the default RDF store for the system, as we have much more experience with it to date.